ravn/cv/README.md

 * Co-designed and implemented a central API allowing the usage of Java applications as COBOL-components.
 As these usually run unattended they need to be very robust and produce high quality logs for offline debugging.

+* Implemented XSD schema checker filter to ensure the validity of outgoing XML.

 * Converted our complete Java source base to Maven to emulate our COBOL workflow, facilitate Continuous Integration and become independent of Eclipse.
 Latest work was on Continuous Delivery and artifact traceability.